This might not win me any friends, but it has to be said.

 1. 99.9% of these systems don’t work at all

 Here’s the deal…

-The “amazing” results you see from these systems are curve fitted.
+The “amazing” results you see from these signals are curve fitted.

 This means it finds the best parameters to fit the historical data so you get a nice looking equity curve.

 Now, it looks good on hindsight.

 But a disaster when applied to the real world of trading.